Stuycs-K/final-project-10-lix-wum/WORKLOG.md

 ### 5/26/23

 Fixed rotation errors causeed by line piece rotating on the edge of the grid, also increased grid size to allow for more wall kicks of L and J pieces as well as t-spins (I'm not good enough to do them so we need someone else to test).

+### 5/30/23

+Fixed hold functionality, swapping blocks actually works

+### 5/31/23

+Changed the next blocks from a deque to an arraylist, which allows the next display to correctly display when using hold at the same time

+### 6/1/23

+Made it so that it is no longer possible to spam the hold button to infinitely stall out the game, also added a ghost block that shows where a piece will land once dropped.